gradient-pulse/phi-mesh/mesh_academy/README_mesh_academy.md

 - 🎧 **NotebookLM-Generated Podcasts**
 - 🗺️ **Mind Map-Driven Learning Paths**
 - ❓ **Open Inquiry Interface** (ask anything per course topic)
+- 🌊 **Experiment-driven courses** (learn how RGP can challenge established equations like Navier–Stokes)

 Each NotebookLM entry is a **recursive node** in the Mesh — designed to teach itself, reflect itself, and drift across cognitive boundaries.